chnm/thatcamp-org/wp-content/plugins/very-simple-contact-form/readme.txt

 WordPress supports the PHP `mail()` function by default, but when using SMTP there's less chance your form submissions are being marked as spam.

-You should install an additional plugin for this.
-You could install for example:
+You should install an additional plugin for this, such as:

 * [Post SMTP](https://wordpress.org/plugins/post-smtp/)
 * [WP mail SMTP](https://wordpress.org/plugins/wp-mail-smtp/)
 * [Easy WP SMTP](https://wordpress.org/plugins/easy-wp-smtp/)
 * [Gmail SMTP](https://wordpress.org/plugins/gmail-smtp/)

-Because I'm not the developer of these SMTP plugins, I will not give support.
-And use them at your own risk.
+Use these plugins at your own risk.
+For support visit the relevant plugin forum.

 = Uninstall =
 If you uninstall plugin via dashboard all form submissions and settings will be removed from database.